Brighton Holiday Homes & Management

 The North Lanes

 As you meander your way through the narrow streets you will notice that the North lanes are bright, effervescent and quirky.
 There is an eclectic mix of boutiques selling clothing, antiques and vintage goods, restaurants, known for providing vegan/vegetarian staples and a number of great pubs scattered along the way.
+During summer months, the restaurants bring their tables outside into the street for a fun but busy dining experience!

 The South Lanes